-We got to the airport about 11:30pm, went in to use the bathroom and then came out to TRY to sleep in our cars for a few hours.
+We got to the airport at about 11:30 pm, went in to use the bathroom and then came out to TRY to sleep in our cars for a few hours.
 I maybe got 90 minutes of sleep over the course of 3.5 hours, Nikki got about two hours.
-Then we loaded her through security and got her on her plane to Colorado before 5am.
-Because of the bad weather I immediately hit the road to Knoxville after she left, hoping to get to Mom’s in time to nap some.
+Then we loaded her through security and got her on her plane to Colorado before 5 am.
+Because of the bad weather, I immediately hit the road to Knoxville after she left, hoping to get to Mom’s in time to nap some.
 Well, the storms were terrible enough that the flash flood warnings kept popping up on my phone.
 I stopped for a long breakfast once, and then just took an indefinite break at a rest stop when it looked like the storms were here to stay.
-I slept about an hour then.
+I slept for about an hour then.

-I finally made it to Knoxville around lunch and napped for 2’ish more hours giving me a grand total of about 4-5 hours of interrupted sleep in about 40 hours NON-STOP CHAOS.
-I went for a run, met a friend for a walk, and then settled into crash about 8:45pm.
-I just woke up around 4:20am and while I feel 100% more human, I AM STILL TIRED AS HELL.
+I finally made it to Knoxville around lunch and napped for 2’ish more hours giving me a total of about 4-5 hours of interrupted sleep in about 40 hours NON-STOP CHAOS.
+I went for a run, met a friend for a walk, and then settled into a crash about 8:45 pm.
+I just woke up around 4:20 am and while I feel 100% more human, I AM STILL TIRED AS HELL.

 My point of this play-by-play is to set up so I whine about exhaustion.

 Here’s the thing: I NEED MY 8 HOURS OF SLEEP EVERY NIGHT.
 Now, I rarely get it, especially lately…BUT I NEED IT.
 My emotions go WACKO after a few days of less than even 7 hours.
+At home, I’ve invested in one of the best mattresses I can find so that I can get the amount of sleep I need.
+I’ve read blogs and sites like Viewthevibe.com to make sure I’m following all the hints and tips to guarantee a good night’s sleep.
 I see people say all the time they live on 6.5 hours a night and YOU ARE ALL INSANE.
 If that was my average I would be institutionalized and that is NOT an exaggeration.
 I become exponentially more mentally ill with every passing day of NOT ENOUGH sleep.
 I will need a nap to catch up even if I’m only a little behind…just to settle my emotions down.

 Now, give me a summer of 6-hour nights broken up by lots of driving (which you may recall is one of my BIGGEST anxieties, which becomes even bigger when you thrown in Souther Summer Storms into EVERY SINGLE DAMN DRIVE) and then throw in 48 hours of chaos then yesterday was like a recipe for EMOTIONAL BREAKDOWN CODE RED.
 So I was VERY aware of my emotions all day.